UKCloud/documentation/articles/vmware/vmw-how-license-microsoft.md

 ## Support

-If you have any issues regarding updating, or the support of Microsoft Server, please contact the UKCloud support team by raising a Service Request.
+If you have any issues regarding updating, or the support of Microsoft Server, please contact the UKCloud support team by raising a Service Request via the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal.

 ## Feedback